 Cheryl Gatward is the designer behind a Taste of Spain.
 Recently Andalucia.com caught up with her to find out what it's like to work with such gorgeous food photography - and great recipes!

-Michelle Chaplow has lived and worked in Spain for seventeen years.
+Michelle Chaplow has lived and worked in Spain since 1991.
 Her love of Spanish culture and traditions is evident in her collection of award-winning images of Andalucia.
-It’s one of the… More →
+It’s one of the most… More →

 Step out of the Andalusian sunshine.
 Just follow the crowds through this little doorway, into the cool interior of a typical bodega or wine bar.
 Multi-coloured tiles line the walls while clay-… More →

 Tapas are more than just snacks in Andalucia.
 The word means, literally a lid and the term was thought to have come from the habit of having a few nibbles with a drink and the necessity of placing… More →

 Torremolinos has long been known for its selection of fashionable bars and eateries.
 Some of the first cafés and bars designed to cater for visiting tourists opened here.
 See Torremolinos History… More →